 Quantum Superposition and Entanglement

-Welcome to Lesson 1.3 of our Quantum Computing course, where we delve into the intriguing phenomena of quantum superposition and entanglement.
-These two concepts lie at the heart of quantum mechanics and are fundamental to understanding the power and potential of quantum computing.
+Welcome to Lesson 1.3 of our Quantum Computing course.
+Today, we explore two fascinating phenomena that form the foundation of quantum mechanics and unlock the extraordinary potential of quantum computing.

 Case Study 1